 Ontwaking is an intergenerational exhibition in the elwes gallery at the University of Gloucestershire by father and son Stephen and Sam Belinfante.
 The exhibition probes the difficulties of perceiving history and memory through their respective mediums – Stephen in painting, collage and works on fabric, and Sam through film and sound works.

-On Thursday 19 February, Sam Belinfante will present a talk on the research and exploration that the artists have undertaken and will be joined in a panel discussion by Dr Will Large and Prof Andrew Bick, chaired by elwes gallery curator, Sarah Bowden.
+On Thursday 19 February, Sam Belinfante will present a talk on the research and exploration that the artists have undertaken and will be joined by Stephen Belinfante in a panel discussion with Dr Will Large and Prof Andrew Bick, chaired by elwes gallery curator, Sarah Bowden.
+Please book to secure your place - entry is by ticket only.

 elwes gallery